shashanksi2009/real-estate-app/README.md

 ## How to use

 ganache-cli provides 10 different accounts.
 Use any one of them by providing accounts no.( 0 - 9 ).
 A/C 0 is admin .
 First of all connect to any of the 10 available accounts.
-Then do users registeration.
-Admin can only add property .
+Then do users registeration.Then add and transfer property.
+Admin can only add properties .